-Funding is available from the Mendocino County Fire Safe Council for Sherwood Corridor owners to chip and remove brush and trees near homes.
+Funding is available from the Mendocino County Fire Safe Council for Sherwood Corridor residents to chip brush and branches removed near homes.

 Update December 10, 2020: Chipper Days in Brooktrails was a success!
 Over 100 homes were served and tons of wildfire fuel removed from our neighborhood.
 We thank the Mendocino County Fire Safe Council for funding and contracting for the project.
 Survey: How was your experience with the Chipper Day?
 How many hours and how much money did you spend in preparing the material for the Chipper Day?
 Email your response to email@example.com!

-The Mendocino County Fire Safe Council (MCFSC), under its fiscal sponsor, the Mendocino County Resource Conservation District (MCRCD) is developing a Countywide Community Chipper Program.
+The Mendocino County Fire Safe Council (MCFSC), under its fiscal sponsor, the Mendocino County Resource Conservation District (MCRCD) has developed a Countywide Community Chipper Program.

 To inquire about the next Chipper Day in your area you can check the MCFSC web page below, call (707.462.3662) or email (firstname.lastname@example.org) MCFSC.

 When registering there may not yet be a Chipper Day scheduled in your area but you can submit your information and when enough people in the area sign up a Chipper Day service will be scheduled.
 Getting your neighbors to register will speed this process.

 To register for a new Chipper Day click on the link below.